BoiarskiiDanil/Practicals/prac_10/REFLECTION.md

 ## What are you currently doing poorly for practicals in this subject that you will change?

-Despite the diligence for accessible code, sometimes I cannot notice little details that are crucial to code's proper execution, that's why I have to waste time looking for a problem's solution in the lectures.
+Despite the diligence for accessible code, sometimes I cannot notice little details that are crucial to code's proper execution, that's why I have to waste time looking for a problem's solution in the lectures or in other online resources such as forums or YouTube videos.
 Besides, I don't leave comments on my code very often that's why sometimes a chunk of code looks like either redundant or out of place.
 Also, in addition to that, submitting practicals in time is the worst aspect of my learning right now and I understand that it hinders my progress a lot.

 ## What are you doing really well for practicals in this subject?